plumvillage/newsletter/src/2023/en/articles/sr-the-nghiem--a-true-teacher.md

 Reflecting on our exchange, I realize there could have been so many other ways for Thay to respond.
 Instead, he chose a way that would bypass my intellect and subdue my agitated mind.
 His response resonated with my past life’s experience, and it met me at my capacity to receive at the time.

 Thus, Thay cleared the obstacle and opened up the door for me to mature through direct experience.
-In fact, Thay’s teaching has continued to be a precious *koan* for me over the years.
+In fact, Thay’s teaching has continued to be a precious koan for me over the years.
 From various vantage points of time and experience, I have often returned to this teaching to reflect on my understanding and practice.

 ### Nurturance

 Thay has often been likened to a master gardener.
 He skillfully cultivated the vast and varied nursery of our sangha with the nurturing and affirmative qualities of a loving teacher.
 Thay steadfastly tended to the shoots and leaves of our practice.
-Even more fundamentally, however, he gave careful attention to the sometimes dormant seed of *faith* in us, helping us awaken confidence in our own Buddha nature.
+Even more fundamentally, however, he gave careful attention to the sometimes dormant seed of faith in us, helping us awaken confidence in our own Buddha nature.
 Through his understanding and trust, Thay watered this seed of faith in me.
 Because of this, I was able to awaken to the goodness within and around me.

 Once, at the Hermitage, in a space of quiet, Thay brought me to a flowering plant whose blossom had not yet open.
 Teacher and disciple observed the plant quietly.
 Then Thay said, “Everyone is like that flower, my child.
 It unfurls its petals in its own time, when it is ready.”
-In the moment, I felt Thay’s understanding and acceptance of my reserve and diffidence to him as his disciple.
-At the same time, I felt his skillful encouragement: *Allow yourself to bloom*.
+In that moment, I felt Thay’s understanding and acceptance of my reserve and diffidence to him as his disciple.
+At the same time, I felt his skillful encouragement: *allow yourself to bloom*.

 Thay’s nurturing and affirmative ways are such a breath of fresh air in our world.
 The public discourse and social climate of today are often filled with skepticism, cynicism, and hurtful speech.
 In this toxic milieu, the self-confidence of our youth, and their faith in others, can easily be wounded.
 Our young ones especially need heartfelt affirmation of their goodness, and a vision of a wholesome path.
 How else will their inner and outer faith take root?
 Early and steadfast nurturance like Thay’s can lead them away from despair, and even save their lives.
 It can give them the self-confidence to face and overcome their suffering, to transform hurt into understanding and compassion.
 This kind of nurturance was the gift that Thay gave us.